 |eCommerce Features||Social Networks and eLearning||Management and Operational Tools|

 In a nutshell, the more custom features you’d like to add, the more complex it becomes.

-Besides the amount of custom features you’d like to add, there are other things to consider.
+Besides the number of custom features you’d like to add, there are other things to consider.

-You will need API or third-party integration if you want to integrate your web application with another website or web service.
-For example, say you’d like to automatically transfer all client details, orders and payments data to your company’s ERP or CRM.
+You will need an API configuration for third-party integration if you want to integrate your web application with another website or web service.
+For example, say you’d like to automatically transfer all client details, orders, and payments data to your company’s ERP or CRM.
 Sometimes such integrations can take minutes; other times this work can take days.
 Our job becomes more difficult when, for instance, the third-party system/website we are integrating our client’s website with doesn’t function as it should (has bugs), or when the other app has very poor API documentation so we have to do a lot of guesswork.

 We need to take special measures if a lot of users have to use your app all at the same time.
 Each piece of software has its own limit of users it can handle simultaneously and we all know what happens when a system is overloaded.
 So if we know that your website is going to be used by a lot of people at once, we will optimize it for the high load.
 This happened when we were developing an event application that we knew would be used by over 1,000 people simultaneously.

 - Increased Security Measures

 With the right approach to coding, your development team will cover all basic software security requirements by default.
 However, some applications require additional security measures.
 This usually goes for types of projects that handle highly sensitive data, like credit card details or other private info.
 So, the security of your app will be more complex if, for instance, you are going to process online payments, and it will be even more complex if you allow one group of users to sell things to other user groups on your website.